LP Intelligence Documentation

 Important:

-The {address} parameter is interpreted strictly as the transaction initiator (tx.from), not as a protocol-level owner field.
+The {address} parameter is interpreted strictly as the transaction initiator (tx.from), not as a protocol-level sender field.

-- sender — protocol-level address emitted in liquidity events
+initiator— the transaction sender (tx.from)sender— protocol-level address emitted in the event

 These values may differ in router, vault, multisig, or relayer-based interactions.